Appa (Avatar: The Last Airbender)

-Appa (阿柏 (Ā Bǎi)) is a fictional character in the Nickelodeon animated television series Avatar: The Last Airbender and in the film The Last Airbender, and is part of the Avatar: The Last Airbender world.
+Appa (阿柏 (ābǎi)) is a fictional character in the Nickelodeon animated television series Avatar: The Last Airbender and in the film The Last Airbender, and is part of the Avatar: The Last Airbender world.
 In the series, Appa is a flying bison, a species of animals that can fly naturally, and is the animal spirit guide of the protagonist, Aang.
 Dee Bradley Baker voices Appa, along with all the other animals, in both the TV series and the film.

 Creation and conception

-The show's creators Michael Dante DiMartino and Bryan Konietzko have described Appa's appearance as a cross between a buffalo and a manatee, although its body plan does resemble that of a water bear.
-According to an interview with the artists involved with creating the show, Appa's design was based on that of Catbus from the film My Neighbor Totoro, as they found it difficult to create a six-legged mammal.
+The show's creators Michael Dante DiMartino and Bryan Konietzko have described Appa's appearance as a cross between a buffalo and a manatee, although his body plan does resemble that of a water bear.
+According to an interview with the artists involved with creating the show, Appa's design was based on Catbus from My Neighbor Totoro, as they found it difficult to create a six-legged mammal.

+The design and backstory of Appa underwent significant development, as documented in the official series art book.
+The first drawing of the creature that would become Appa was made alongside the second drawing of Aang.
+Early concepts by Konietzko, coming off work on Invader Zim, showed Aang shepherding a herd of flying bison.
+The concept was scaled down for practicality, first to a family group and finally to the single companion, Appa.
+His six-legged design was a direct homage to the Catbus from Hayao Miyazaki's My Neighbor Totoro.
+Konietzko defined Appa as a bison-manatee hybrid, studying their anatomy to refine the design for hand animation.
+Early design elements like spiral horns were simplified for animation.
+The creators envisioned Aang and Appa suspended in a hollow pocket of energy within the iceberg, rather than frozen solid, though depicting this proved too complex.

+Later production details include the episode "Appa's Lost Days" winning a Genesis Award for its depiction of animal cruelty, and the creative process behind sequences like a samurai-style battle between Appa and Momo.
+For the series finale invasion, Appa was given armor derived from unused toy design submissions.
+The creators joked about a potential series ending where Appa would be revealed as female, having restored the flying bison population, an idea celebrated in a 2009 Comic-Con poster.